QubesOS/qubes-doc/user/how-to-guides/how-to-use-block-storage-devices.md

 This will pop up a submenu showing running VMs to which the USB drive can be connected.
 Click on one and your USB drive will be attached!

-**Note:** attaching individual partitions (e.g. `sys-usb:sda1`) can be slightly more secure because it doesn't force the target AppVM to parse the partition table.
+**Note:** attaching individual partitions (e.g. `sys-usb:sda1`) can be slightly more secure because it doesn't force the target app qube to parse the partition table.
-However, it often means the AppVM won't detect the new partition and you will need to manually mount it inside the AppVM.
+However, it often means the app qube won't detect the new partition and you will need to manually mount it inside the app qube.
 See below for more detailed steps.

 ## Block Devices in VMs